 Pre-course

-On Monday the 5th of June, the Pre-course of ISCOMS 2023 will take place.
+On Monday the 2nd of June, the Pre-course of ISCOMS 2025 will take place.
 The Pre-course aims at improving your research skills.
-To master your research skills, several masterclasses are organised.
-In addition to that, a lecture about “Your Future at the UMCG”, two speed keynote lectures, a Science Elective and to finish the day a social programme activity will be held.
-Furthermore, the Pre-course includes a Science Elective and the day will finish with a social programme activity
+To master your research skills, several masterclasses will be organised.

-Below you can find the preliminary programme for the Pre-course of ISCOMS 2023.
-More will follow soon!
+Below you can find the preliminary programme for the Pre-course of ISCOMS 2025.

 Programme